hackclub/hackclub/workshops/backjack/README.md

  cout << "\n Welcome to the game.\n";
  cout << "\n Player of this round is: " << player1 << "\n\n";
  ```
- In the last line we display the name of the player after the message, which was stored inside the `player1` variable, from the main function, after displaying player name, the program does not write an new line for us, so we then again ask to for two new line after that message using two ` \n `(new line character).
+ In the last line we display the name of the player after the message, which was stored inside the `player1` variable, from the main function, after displaying the player name, the program does not write a new line for us, so we then again ask to for two new lines after that message using two ` \n `(newline character).

-In C++ when you write your code you are responsible over everything, you control everything that is displayed, and so you need to pay attention to every little detail in the code.
+In C++ when you write your code you are responsible for everything, you control everything that is displayed, and so you need to pay attention to every little detail in the code.

-As fast as C++ is, we want to take a break to show exactly that the game has started. we then will display to the player to ` "Please click enter to shuffle the card" ` follow by a new line using `\n`. we Then going to wait for the player to click enter to do that we will use the `cin.get()` function which just pause the program and wait until Enter button is click, we then going to do this inside ` start_The_Game() ` function under our last code :
+As fast as C++ is, we want to take a break to show exactly that the game has started. we then will display to the player` "Please click enter to shuffle the card" ` follow by a new line using `\n`. we Then going to wait for the player to click enter to do that we will use the `cin.get()` function which just pauses the program and wait until the enter button is click, we then going to do this inside ` start_The_Game() ` function under our last code :

 ```c++
 cout << "Please click enter to shuffle the card \n";